2009–10 Belgian Cup: Round 7

 The draw for the seventh round and the quarter finals was made on 4 November 2009.
 The match between Gent and Germinal Beerschot was originally scheduled one day earlier than the other matches for television broadcasting, but due to snow, the match was rescheduled to also be played on 23 December 2009.
 One day after this match had been rescheduled, the match between Zulte-Waregem and Cercle Brugge was postponed for the same reason.
 This match was originally scheduled to be played on 13 January 2010, but was postponed again to 14 January.
 On 14 January 2010 it was postponed a third time, which proved problematic as the ongoing bad weather had caused the calendar of most teams to be completely full.
 The next round of the cup was to be played on Wednesday 20 January and with league matches planned during the weekend a creative solution was necessary.
 This solution came from the Belgian FA who decided on their own to schedule the game on 20 January, with the two-legged quarter final, which was supposed to be played on this date and 27 January, becoming a single leg match.
 The winner of the rescheduled match was to play Anderlecht on 27 January, in Anderlecht.
 This decision was much discussed as it was against the rules of the Belgian Cup.
 After Cercle Brugge and Zulte-Waregem had discussed the case, they decided not to protest against the decision.

-Quarterfinals
+Quarter-finals

 With the match between Zulte-Waregem and Cercle Brugge postponed three times and not many options remaining, the decision was made by the Belgian Football Association to play the Anderlecht versus Cercle Brugge in just one leg instead of two, with that match being played at Anderlecht.
 Cercle Brugge protested, insisting that the Belgian Football Association make the rules equal for all teams or they would take the Belgian FA to court.
 Thus either all matches in the quarter finals were played over one leg or all over two legs, not something in between.
 With the first legs of the other quarter finals already played, the Belgian FA decided to indeed change the matchup yet again and make the Anderlecht vs. Cercle Brugge match two legs after all.